RahulGopathi/AWS-Price-Database/README.md

 ```
 > Note: The above results are obtained on a 8GB RAM, 2.3 GHz Dual-Core Intel Core i5 8th gen processor.
 This may vary depending on the system configuration.

+## **Working Demo**
+Here is the working demo of the database and the API.
+You can find the video [here](https://drive.google.com/file/d/17CUAJaXwI6bIBJVY3Z8-vwLEXDBos9jd/view).

 ## **Future Scope**
 - The database can be further optimized by doing more analysis on the queries that are being hit on the database and adding more indexes accordingly.
 - Displaying the results in a more user-friendly way by removing the unnecessary columns may improve the performance.